-Whether this decision has come as a result of downsizing, layoffs, missed opportunities, or simply because you are ready for something new, the journey has begun and an iron-clad commitment must be made.
-And your decision to take action, affirm current reality, and allocate resources to this endeavor should be quickly celebrated and your mindset shifted toward putting in the work.
+Whether driven by downsizing, layoffs, unmet aspirations, or just the allure of a fresh start, the journey has begun and an iron-clad commitment must be made.
+And that decision to take action, affirm current reality, and allocate resources to this endeavor should be quickly celebrated and your mindset shifted toward putting in the work.

 This job search is your new passion project and it should be approached with the utmost energy, drive, and commitment required to win.